haloriyan/bidhan/docs/Database/CRUD.md

 }
 ```

-For this version, you don't have to define `$fillable` property in `Product` model.
+You don't have to define `$fillable` property in `Product` model.
 But you need to remember what field is required to be filled or you will get mysql error on console.

 ### Read

-Basicly we have two methods to reading data, `first()` and `get()`.
+Basically we have two methods to reading data, `first()` and `get()`.
 The `first` method will return single collection, and `get` method will return array collection.

 ```php
 class ProductController {